 Since its inception, Pro-Bel’s purpose has been to protect workers from falls.
-The selection of fall protection, suspended maintenance, and window washing equipment to create an effective and efficient system is highly specialized and requires in-depth knowledge of rigging methods/practices and safety regulations.
+The selection of fall protection, suspended maintenance, and window washing equipment to create an effective and efficient system is highly specialized and requires in-depth knowledge of rigging methods and practices, as well as safety regulations.

 Common Misconceptions

-There are two common misconceptions related to the design of suspended access and fall protection systems:
+There are two common misconceptions related to the design of fall protection and suspended access systems:

 There is one standardized system

-Actually, each building is different in many ways and requires an individual approach and review (from the layout, quantity, and type of equipment).
-Many believe fall protection only uses permanent roof anchors and that rooftop davits are the standardized equipment for window washing systems.
+Each building is different in many ways and requires an individual approach and review (from the layout, quantity, and type of equipment).
+Many believe that fall protection only utilizes permanent roof anchors and that rooftop davits are the standard equipment for window washing systems.

-Now, it is true that most fall protection systems are composed entirely of roof anchors and wall anchors, but those can’t act as a fall protection solution for all buildings.
+Now, it is true that most fall protection systems are composed entirely of roof anchors and wall anchors, but those can’t act as a fall protection for the roofs of all buildings.
 Some buildings will have architectural elements that make it impossible to implement standard equipment.
 Standard roof anchors are substituted for monorail fall protection systems, horizontal trolley rail systems, or guardrails.

-Many factors must be considered before determining what equipment needs to be placed in window washing systems.
+Several factors must be considered when determining the equipment required for window washing systems.
 Davit systems are great for specific systems.

 A design needs to meet the code

-While a design must meet all codes, guidelines, regulations, and standards, it is also important that systems work.
+While a design must meet all codes, guidelines, regulations, and standards, it is also crucial that the systems work effectively.
 It is common to see a design that meets code requirements but does not allow workers to perform their duties effectively and efficiently.
-A design must consider how workers will use equipment to alleviate function issues.
+A design must consider how workers will use equipment to alleviate functional issues.

 Rooftop davits are always used for window washing systems

 Window washing davits are a staple of the industry, so it’s no wonder people are under the impression that they’re the standard system.
 However, that’s not the case.
-Davits are great for high-rise square buildings, but with more complicated architecture, there needs to be a sophisticated solution.
+Davits are great for high-rise square buildings, but with more complicated architecture, a sophisticated solution is needed.

 If a building had protruding balconies or varying elevations, a davit system would not be able to reach the facade, and an outrigger beam would need to be installed.
-Alternatively, if a building had an overhang that prevented window washers from a straight drop down, a monorail hoist system would need to be installed under the overhang so the window washers could hook themselves off.
+Alternatively, if a building had an overhang that prevented window washers from a straight drop down, a material hoist platform lift would need to be installed under the overhang so the window washers could hook themselves off.

-When a drop distance is greater than 150m (492 feet), a davit cannot legally be installed in North America; the building would have to install a BMU (Building Maintenance Unit), which is a fully mechanized roof car that can be lowered to the building’s windows.
+When a drop distance exceeds 150m (492 feet), a davit cannot be legally installed in North America; instead, the building would need to install a BMU (Building Maintenance Unit), a fully mechanized roof car that can be lowered to the building’s windows.

 For buildings with a drop distance under 300 feet, window washing davits aren’t mandatory, and they’re not usually the preferred suspension method.
-Rather, the preferred system is permanent roof anchors laid out near the roof edge so that both the suspension lines and lifelines can be attached.
+Rather, the preferred system involves permanent roof anchors laid out near the roof edge, allowing both the suspension lines and lifelines to be attached.

 Using permanent roof anchors for suspension is dangerous

 In mid-rise buildings, many window washers are suspended on chairs attached to rooftop anchor points.
 Often, this setup is regarded as unsafe—after all, the only thing keeping the worker suspended is a chair, some rope, and a few anchors—but this isn’t the case.
-Using a basic rooftop anchorage system and Bosun’s chair for suspension is significantly safer than a powered platform.
-Generally speaking, the simpler the system, the safer it is.
+Using a basic rooftop anchorage system and a Bosun’s chair for suspension is significantly safer than a powered platform.
+Generally speaking, the simpler a system is, the safer it tends to be.

 Codes and Regulations

-The local jurisdictional authorities are concerned with fall protection issues and pay close attention to current codes.
+Local jurisdictional authorities are concerned with fall protection issues and closely monitor current codes.

 Those are just a small sample size of the federal, provincial/state, regional, and international requirements.
 Interpreting each is certainly a daunting task!